The Animal Imagery of Margaret Sutton

 Margaret Sutton’s use of birds in The Hen and the Victorious Rooster is reminiscent of other works in the exhibition, such as Roaned (1993.11.0063).
 The painting’s color and technique allow it to tell the story of a male attempting to attract or even taunt a female, as shown by the angered expression of the hen.
 The beach ball appears to play a dual role, emphasizing both the male’s actions and the fluid motion and rounded shapes Sutton conveys.
 The painting is both clear and abstract, and the small details through which she anthropomorphizes the birds, such as depicting the hen wearing a pearl necklace, catch the viewers’ eyes.

-The watercolor at right, Roaned, presents a puzzle to the viewer: how does the title connect to the subject?
+The watercolor at left, Roaned, presents a puzzle to the viewer: how does the title connect to the subject?
 “Roan” refers to a cow or horse when it has a multicolored coat.
 Sutton draws on her childhood familiarity with farm animals in rural Virginia and refers to their multicolored nature with the fantasy creature and birds in the painting.
 The central eight-legged figure features multicolored tones on the body with four yellow legs and four reddish ones further highlighting the multicolored meaning behind this work.
 This creature is unlike any of Sutton’s other works, having a heart-shaped face, two large eyes, a round nose and a leaf for a mouth with a green pipe protruding from it.
-Each foot has Sutton’s characteristic ankle boots with crossed laces, reminiscent of the study for Cat & Boy on Railroad Bride.
+Each foot has Sutton’s characteristic ankle boots with crossed laces, reminiscent of the study for Cat & Boy on Railroad Bridge.
 The surreal animal, surrounded by forest and flying birds, straddles a vine that connects to trees on either side.
 Four legs are in front of the vine while the others are behind, indicating the creature is stepping over the vine, moving toward the viewer.
+A similar creature is sketched in the undated drawing at right.

 The focal point in this watercolor and collage is in the center of the composition where we can decipher a human head tilted to the right and looking downwards, suggestive of a Jack-in-the-box whose “pop” is created by Sutton’s manipulation of depth and perspective.
 Sutton’s love for birds is evident here, but equally as abstracted and hidden as the Jack-in-the-box.
 A close examination reveals three birds, one peacock with five elongated feathers projecting behind the human head, and two hummingbirds in the top-right, above the human head.
 Sutton’s desire to include, yet hide, birds is conclusively evident in this work.
 The obscured, even suppressed birds and toy are suggestive of Surrealism, a movement of the 1940s that flourished in New York City.
 The Surrealist style focused heavily on individual thought and juxtaposition of images and techniques, therefore making this collage a perfect representation of the Surrealist style.